-The kids are having a barbeque this evening.
+The kids are having a barbecue this evening.
 In one of the apartment’s garages, they’ve opened the door and they are blasting Chinese pop music on a cell phone.
 The kids are all sitting on little step stools around three charcoal grills.
-On a nearby table, an assortment of hot dogs, and tofu, chicken and duck kabobs are waiting to be grilled.
+On a nearby table, an assortment of hot dogs and tofu, chicken and duck kabobs are waiting to be grilled.

 It’s a warm, fun day right before New Year’s celebrations begin, and the kids are giggling and laughing like the most normal, healthy kids in the world.

 But, the reality is, every child here has already experienced tremendous loss and pain.
 They’ve already lost their family — sometimes because they died, sometimes because of stigma.
 For one 7-year-old girl, that loss is still fairly new.
 She’s been here less than a year.
 Many children who live here started life in a rural, lush mountainside village and now live in bustling Nanning, a city of more than 6 million.

 Some may already understand why they are here now, but most don’t.

 When they turn 12 years old, if they haven’t already been matched with a family, Mr. Huang will talk to the kids about their disease.